Einstein-ash/health_for_you/README.md

 ## Usage

 After following the installation steps, you can access the application by visiting [http://localhost:3000](http://localhost:3000) in your web browser.
-From there, you can explore the different features of the Medical Center Frontend.
+From there, you can explore the different features of the Health for you, For us-  Frontend.

 ## Contributing